 Pastor Dale King

 Pastor Dale is my current pastor.
 He is pastor of Calvary Fellowship of Gig Harbor, WA.
-I began attending this church about 6 months ago and I chose it because I had appreciation of pastor Dale's expository preaching, and love for people.
+I began attending this church about 6 months ago and I chose it because I had the appreciation of pastor Dale's expository preaching and love for people.
 More, he practices what he preaches.

 What I appreciate most about Pastor Dale is how much he loves his family.
 He honors and loves his wife, who sings his praises all the time (she calls him her honey) and his children are a testimony to the love and example he gives them.

 Pastor Dale reaches out with compassion to us all and gives us every encouragement and opportunity to serve the Lord.
-I thank God for his ministry and appreciate his role of pastor in my life.
+I thank God for his ministry and appreciate his role as a pastor in my life.

 Charles Haddon Spurgeon